Webstrates/tutorials/chat-system/README.md

 </style>
 ```

-## Private messaging
+# 3. Private messaging

 If we want to add private messaging, we will have to rely on some other Webstrate mechanics.
 If
 private messages were just added to the DOM as well, they wouldn't be very private.

-Instead, we will send messages using signaling and show them using transient elements.
-Signaling
+Instead, we will send messages using [signaling](//github.com/Webstrates/Webstrates#signaling)
-allows users to send messages on DOM elements to (a subset of) all users.
+and show them using transient elements.
+Signaling allows users to send messages on DOM elements
+to (a subset of) all users.

 Transient elements are DOM elements that are not being persisted, and thus are private to the
 individual users.